nicholaspufal/puppet-caffeine/README.md

-# Caffeine Puppet Module for Boxen
+# (custom) Caffeine Puppet Module for Boxen

-Install a customize [Caffeine](http://lightheadsw.com/caffeine), insomnia for your Mac.
+Install a customized [Caffeine](http://lightheadsw.com/caffeine), insomnia for your Mac.

 This module will enable by default the following: